-Provided such work is done consistent with the off-duty guidelines and discussed sections of the Ethics Reform Act, the Commission knows of no reason why the DOT engineer could not provide consulting services on private development projects to local engineering design firms.
+Provided such work is done consistent with the off-duty guidelines and discussed sections of the Ethics Reform Act, the Commission knows of no reason why the Budget and Control Board employee could not start his own engineering firm.
+The employee has asserted that he will neither solicit nor accept any work that is funded by his office within the Budget and Control Board thus eliminating many potential conflicts.